Tommyhetrick/AlarmSystem/README.md

 * [InkJet](https://www.npmjs.com/package/inkjet) (Optional for webcam feature)
 * [fswebcam](https://github.com/fsphil/fswebcam) (Optional for webcam feature)

+**IFTT**
-You can optionally attach it to IFTT to turn on a lamp using a smart plug which will turn back off after a certain amount of time after the alarm has stopped.
+You can optionally attach the alarm to IFTT to turn on a lamp using a smart plug which will turn back off after a certain amount of time after the alarm has stopped.
+In order to do this, create a webhook trigger in IFTT and change the names in the plugControl function (and make sure useIFTTT is set to true) You must provide your IFTT webhook token in your .env file

 **Important:**